kendy92/Magic-CRUD/README.md

 ![enter image description here](https://i.pinimg.com/originals/9e/70/23/9e702332666f07618880611dd502fc9e.png)

 **HOW TO USE**
+- Require php version 5.6 or higher.
+PHP 7 is recommended!
 - Require the magic crud  in the file you want to use by adding the following line of code:

 >  require_once "magic_crud.php";